Table of Contents

 Rebate Under Section 87A

-Individuals earning less than ₹5 lakh after deductions can avail a rebate of up to ₹12,500 under Section 87A, resulting in no tax liability for income up to ₹5 lakh.
+- Individuals earning below ₹12 lakh after deductions can get rebate up to ₹60,000 and no tax liability up to ₹12 lakh.

 Consequences of Not Paying Income Tax

-Failure to pay income tax or not filing your tax return can lead to severe penalties and legal consequences:
+Not paying income tax or not filing returns can lead to heavy penalties:

 Penalties for Not Filing ITR

-- Interest on unpaid taxes: Under Section 234A, interest is charged at 1% per month for late payment of taxes.
+- Interest on unpaid taxes: 1% per month under Section 234A for late tax payments.

 Legal Action